code-saturne/code_saturne/docs/doxygen/user_guide/case_structure.md

 As an extension of the common [`.ini`] file format, an alternative way of defining key-value pairs in a given section is to define a section named *section-name:key*.
-In this case, all lines inside that section are associated to the value (except for initial en final empty lines).
+In this case, all lines inside that section are associated to the value (except for initial and final empty lines).
-This avoids indentation requirments using multiline entries and generally keeps things more readable.
+This avoids indentation requirements using multiline entries and generally keeps things more readable.
 Such sections may optionally be closed by an empty `[]` section declaration.
-This is only useful if comments must be added before a following section, as they are implicitely closed when a following section declaration or the end of file is reached.
+This is only useful if comments must be added before a following section, as they are implicitly closed when a following section declaration or the end of file is reached.

 The relevant sections and associated keywords are described below: